 The School's budget is prepared according to Colorado law and is based on accounting for certain transactions on a basis of cash receipts and disbursements.
-In the spring of 2019, the School failed to appropriate sufficient spending for the remainder of the school year.
-While adequate funds were available, this resulted in expenses exceeding budgeted appropriations by \$28,927.
+The School's Board of Directors revised the original budget in December 2019 and approved two supplemental appropriations during the school year.
+Actual Expenditures for the 2019-2020 school year were \$57,164 under the Final Budget, due in large part to unspent COVID-19 funds at June 30, 2020.
 See Required Supplementary Information.